When there is any major weather event, we will provide assistance, practical support and information as soon as it is

 Repairs to your home

 Take care when deciding which traders can help you to repair your home, or which services to use following floods.
 For advice on how to spot rogue traders see the Citizens Advice Bureau website, or contact them on tel: 03454 04 05 06 for information.

-The Association of British Insurers have some great advice for those recovering from floods.
+The Association of British Insurers have advice for those recovering from floods.

 If you have been affected, please contact your insurer.
 Information is also available from the Association of British Insurers on the insurance process when responding to major floods.